 You can wirelessly charge Qi-compliant accessories or phones, like Pixel Buds, through Battery Share on your Pixel 6 Pro, 6 or 5.
 Set your accessory or other phone on the back of your phone to charge.

 How Battery Share works

-Important: To charge a device through Battery Share, the device must work with Qi-compliant wireless charging and sit on the right spot on your Pixel 5.
+Important: To charge a device through Battery Share, the device must work with Qi-compliant wireless charging and sit on the right spot on your Pixel 6 Pro, 6 or 5.
 As you line up the device on your phone's back, watch the placement diagram on your phone's screen.